SaltyDuchess/LineageOfHeroesUnity/Assets/readme.txt

-Steps to add a new equipment item to the game
+Steps to add a new equipment item to the game (steps very similar for new consumable or new spell)

 Steps for implementing a new item